 When you vacate your residence, you must sign up for a checkout time at least 24 hours in advance of when you decide to leave.
-You will also complete a formal check-out procedure with your residence hall manager, a resident assistant (RA), or RHC.
+You will also complete a check-out room condition report, the same form you filled out at check in.
 Clean the room before checkout time to the quality it was or better when you moved in.
 At checkout time you are required to return all university-issued keys for your room and hall.
 Be aware that discrepancies in your check-in and check-out information addressing damages or loss to university property may result in a charge to your account, as well as a cleaning fee when necessary.
 Students are charged for the room until a check out is completed.